 - Grants are only made to organizations recognized as nonprofit by the IRS, that have a fiscal sponsor classified as such, or are a government or other tribal nonprofit entity.

 - We do not fund grants to individuals, for religious purposes, or for political activity.

-Geographic Focus: New Mexico statewide
+Geography: New Mexico statewide

 In a program empowering teen moms, a Mother Tongue Project

 student reads her essay along with an admiring onlooker.

 Proposals due by 5 PM, MDT